kcarnold/cs344/content/syllabus/index.md

 ## Prerequisites

-Familiarity with computer science concepts at the level of CS 212 will be generally expected.
+A background at the level of either CS 212 or DATA 202 will be be generally expected.
 Beyond that, students should come to this course with some (perhaps rusty) ability to:

 - Read and write Python code (or be willing to invest significant energy the first few weeks picking it up)
 - Think systematically, generate and test hypotheses to explain observations, and communicate that thinking in precise language